-In Bologna in Italy, system IPERBOLE provides the citizen with free Internet access, at least free access to the publicly supported parts of the net (provided you don't use this for commercial purposes).
-Access to other parts of the net you receive as a bonus, as a "reward" for participating in the public part.
+In Bologna in Italy, the system IPERBOLE provides the citizens with free Internet access, or at least free access to the publicly supported parts of the net (provided they do not use this for commercial purposes).
+Access to other parts of the net is received as a bonus, as a "reward" for participating in the public part.

-Principally, several types of sophisticated public "rewards" to further active online citizen participation can be thought of, to be used in the dialogue between the community and the citizen.
+In principle, several types of sophisticated public "rewards" to further active online citizen participation can be thought of, to be used in the dialogue between the community and the citizen.
 The community may provide a certain citizen with valuable detailed public information, such information that is relevant especially for this citizen.
 The citizen may respond by providing the public community with data on her specific social environment, for which the community has specific interest.
 Give and take, a "public market" may expand.
 Different currencies may be used.
-In the end, if the state really wants full scale citizen participation, perhaps selectively used reduced tax may be thought of?
+In the end, if the state really wants full-scale citizen participation, perhaps selectively used reduced tax may be thought of?